-Accurate powder measurement ensures that a consistent charge of powder is used each time.
+Powder measurement ensures that a uniform charge of propellant powder is dispensed into primed cases.
 This will create accurate ammunition and help ensure safety.

 - Research the Type and Amount of Gunpowder (Propellant) – Determine the recommended amount for your load using a “tried and true” reloading manual.
 Usually the propellant that fills the capacity of the cartridge case and produces the highest velocity is the optimal choice.